 - 1. Which of the following is essential for giving and receiving feedback? - a.
 Effective listening - b.
 Healthy working and personal relationships - c.
 All of the above - d.
 None of the above - 2.
 What does effective feedback help the receiver of the information do? - a.
 Know what behaviour or performance is acceptable or not acceptable. - b.
-Know about their work performance and have the ability to ask questions for further clarification - c.
+Know about their work performance and have the ability to ask questions for further clarification

+- c.
 All of the above - d.
 None of the above - 3.
 As an apprentice, from whom will you receive feedback? - a.
 Your direct supervisor only - b.
 Your employer, supervisor, and co-workers - c.
 Your employer, supervisor, co-workers, and clients - d.
-Your direct supervisor and his or her superior or human resources - 4.
+Your direct supervisor and their superior or human resources - 4.
 What is the purpose of constructive criticism? - a.
 To let you down easily when you make a mistake - b.
 To improve your performance or the quality of service - c.
 To keep track of what you have done well and advise your supervisor - d.
 To keep track of the problems you've had and go through them with you at a meeting - 5.
 Most people find it easy to give and receive effective feedback or constructive criticism. - a.
 True - b.
-False

-- 6. Which of the following is not a step used in giving effective feedback? - a.
+False - 6.
+Which of the following is not a step used in giving effective feedback? - a.
 Remain calm at all times. - b.
 Put the feedback into context. - c.
 Focus on the person and not the issue. - d.
 Remember to give both positive and negative feedback. - 7.
 Which of the following is not a step used for receiving feedback or constructive criticism? - a.
 Listen to what is being said. - b.
 Keep your emotions in check and remain respectful at all times. - c.
 Ask questions or for advice on how the issue can be handled better in the future. - d.
-Be prepared and challenge the speaker on everything that you do not believe is correct.
+Be prepared and challenge the speaker on everything that you do not believe is correct. - 8.
+Feedback on your work will allow you to: - a.
+Understand that this is the wrong career path for you - b.
+Make adjustments as necessary to improve - c.
+Make your foreperson feel superior - d.
+None of the above - 9.
+Constructive criticism should be: